Henry B. González

 Henry Barbosa González (born Enrique Barbosa González; May 3, 1916 – November 28, 2000) was an American Democratic politician from the U.S. state of Texas, who represented Texas's 20th congressional district from 1961 to 1999.
+He is the longest serving Hispanic in Congress and a founding member of the Congressional Hispanic Caucus.

 Early life

-González was born in San Antonio, Texas, the son of Mexican-born parents Genoveva (née Barbosa) and Leonides Gonzalez (from Mapimi, Durango), who had immigrated during the Mexican Revolution.
+González was born in San Antonio, Texas, the son of Mexican-born parents Genoveva (née Barbosa) and Leonides Gonzalez (from Mapimí, Durango), who had immigrated during the Mexican Revolution.
 After he received an associate's degree from San Antonio College, he earned his undergraduate credentials from the University of Texas at Austin.
 Later, he received a Juris Doctor from St. Mary's University School of Law, also in San Antonio.
 Upon graduation, he became a probation officer, and was quickly promoted to the chief office of Bexar County, Texas.
-In 1945, he quit after a judge refused to allow him to add an African-American probation officer to his staff.
-In 1950, he was scoutmaster of Troop 90 in San Antonio, of which his son was a member.
+In 1945 he quit after a judge refused to allow him to add an African-American probation officer to his staff.
+In 1950 he was scoutmaster of Troop 90 in San Antonio, of which his son was a member.

 Career in local and state politics

 González served on the San Antonio City Council from 1953 to 1956.
 As a city councilmember, González helped desegregate swimming pools and other public accommodations in San Antonio.

-In 1956, he defeated Republican candidate Jesse Oppenheimer for a seat in the Texas Senate.
-In 1960, he defeated another Republican, Ika "Ike" Simpson Kampmann, Jr. (1918-2006), to hold his state Senate seat.
+In 1956 González defeated Republican candidate Jesse Oppenheimer for a seat in the Texas Senate.
+In 1960 he defeated another Republican, Ika "Ike" Simpson Kampmann, Jr. (1918-2006), to hold his state Senate seat.
 He remained in the Senate until 1961 and set the filibuster record in the chamber at the time by speaking for thirty-six straight hours against a set of bills on segregation.
 Most of the bills were abandoned (eight out of ten).

 He ran for governor in 1958 and finished second in the Democratic primary (the real contest for governor in what was then a solidly Democratic state) to Price Daniel.
-In May 1961, González ran in the special election for the Senate seat that Lyndon B. Johnson vacated to become U.S. Vice President.
+In May 1961 González ran in the special election for the Senate seat that Lyndon B. Johnson vacated to become U.S. Vice President.
 He finished in sixth place in part because he split the liberal and Hispanic vote with Maury Maverick, Jr., of San Antonio.